 –Great rewards– Ok, this one is about money.
 Competitive salaries are key to attracting top talent, along with other benefits like paid time off and health care.
 Perks help too.
 Some businesses offer daycare, pay for employees to volunteer or subsidize gym memberships.
 Perks that are reflective of your company’s values will be the most appealing.

 –Great leaders- Everyone wants to be a part of something bigger.
 Wow your potential hires with your leader’s charisma, or simply get them excited about the company’s goals and missions.
 Be clear on your core values and potential hires will be impressed that your business has such a strong identity, and momentum all its own.

+Hiring quality candidates is always a struggle.
+But Factorial’s all-in-one HRIS can help!
 A business is only as strong as its employees, and employees are only as strong as the recruitment efforts which found them.
-With these recruitment tips, you are sure to find the best fit for the position in no time.
+With these recruitment tips, you are sure to find the best fit for the position in no time!

 Written by Valerie Slaughter; Edited by Tanya Lesiuk

 This post is also available in: Italiano